tsykoduk/greg.nokes.name/_posts/2026-01-31-socrates-nazi-doctors-and-the-meme-war.md

 ## The Numbers (At First Glance)

-There is, in fact, a negative correlation between IQ and crime.
+There is, in fact, a negative correlation between IQ and violent crime.
 Now, we all know that IQ is an imperfect proxy for cognitive capacity.
-However it remains one of the most studied psychometric measures, so it's worth examining what it shows.
+However, it remains one of the most studied psychometric measures, so it's worth examining what it shows.
 Studies consistently show the correlation hovers around r = -0.20.
 Violence perpetration decreases linearly with increasing IQ: about 16% for those with IQ 70-79, versus roughly 3% for those scoring 120-129.
 Criminal populations average around 8 IQ points below the mean.

 So case closed?
 Education and intelligence protect against evil?